 The surge in modern card pricing and the resultant ‘rise of the flippers’ has led to some not so pretty situations in these stores.
 And while there are rare cases where you might find some cards, the odds are quite slim.

 Let’s take a look at some of the reasons for the supply disruptions and if you still might be able to score a find at your local Walmart or Target.

 Do you know of a location that is still selling cards?
 Drop a note in the comments below to let us know!

 Why Are Rookie Cards More Valuable?

-For those that have been in the hobby for a while, this might seem like a strange question.
-It’s accepted that a player’s rookie card is worth more than any later-issued card.
+It’s common knowledge that a player’s rookie card is worth more than any later-issued card.

 The excessive demand for rookie cards leads to the cards having more value than any later-year issues for a player.

-The first card issued to a player is their oldest card, which collectors tend to associate as ‘more valuable.’
+The first card issued for a player is also their oldest card, which collectors tend to associate as ‘more valuable’ over time.